softnanolab/hpc-tutorial/lammps-setup/README.md

 ## 1. Downloading

 First, log in to the HPC.
-See [HPC-introduction](https://github.com/softnanolab/hpc-tutorial/tree/main/HPC-intro) where I've written how to do this.
+See [HPC-introduction](https://github.com/softnanolab/hpc-tutorial/tree/main/HPC-intro) where I've written how to do this, and more.

 Then, you can download the source code into your `programs` directory. (it's good practice to store all your programs in one place like this).